Mobile navigation

 SEND Service South

 Wiltshire Council have a programme to develop a range of Resource Base Provision (RBP).
-A specialist resource provision enables children and young people with SEND to attend a mainstream school whilst having access to specialist provision.
+A specialist resource provision enables children and young people with additional needs to attend a mainstream school whilst having access to specialist provision.
 The Local Authority agrees placement in these settings.

 Below is a brief outline of the designation of the resource bases we have established in Wiltshire in Phase 1 of this programme.